Centro San Ignacio: Design

 The Centro San Ignacio complex was designed by Carlos Gomez De Llarena and Moisés Benacerraf.
 It was recognized with a Mies van der Rohe Award for contemporary Latin American architecture because of its influence on the city skyline, and is among the most valuable real estate in Caracas and Venezuela.
 Its exterior has an open design to integrate it with its residential surroundings.
 The interior has a central open square known as Avila, overlooking the Ávila national park, which hosts a variety of events.
 Surrounding Avila's kiosks are corridors, terraces and areas for exhibitions and activities.
 At either end of the center are office towers; between the towers are five commercial levels and four underground parking levels.

 Centro San Ignacio opens to the south for the road from the village of Chacao, allowing entry to the building from that area.
 This entrance is flanked by the two office towers: Copernicus on the west and Kepler on the east.
 A new road was necessary around the north side of the complex.
 The interior includes pergolas, bridges, terraces and vegetation—5000 m2 of green space.
 Its exterior is red brick, with metal and granite.
 Tinted glass dominates the structure, especially in the office towers.

+The commercial towers are elliptical, and that's why they are named after Nicolaus Copernicus (heliocentric theory) and Johannes Kepler (who proved that planets orbited the sun in an elliptical shape, not circular).
+Luis Penzini and Eloy Paredes helped architect design that shape.

 Commercial and office areas

 Centro San Ignacio consists of five commercial levels: Blandín, Chaguaramos, Jardín, Terraza and Vivero.
 Chaguaramos and Blandín have sporting-goods, music and recreational stores; Jardín and Terraza feature clothing, electronics and general-consumer stores.
 Vivero has a variety of restaurants, a cinema multiplex with two 3D theatres, a VIP room and four meeting rooms.

 The Las Vegas, Hollywood and Broadway sections of the Jardín level combine commercial and local craft vendors.
 The commercial levels total about 24800 m2, with over 300 stores.
 The complex has a number of restaurants, which may also be accessed from the outside.

 It was designed with a green-energy infrastructure; thanks to its open design, it requires no air conditioning system normally necessary in a closed complex.
 The business area has 23596 sqft of offices in the Copernicus and Kepler towers, occupied primarily by corporations with a staff of approximately 3,000 (including technicians and executives).
 The office towers and parking levels accommodate people with disabilities with ramps, escalators and authorized support staff.

+The commercial towers are elliptical, and that's why they are named after Nicolaus Copernicus (heliocentric theory) and Johannes Kepler (who proved that planets orbited the sun in an elliptical shape, not circular).